jishengx97/ece1724rust_project/README.md

 mysql> ALTER USER 'root'@'localhost' IDENTIFIED WITH caching_sha2_password  by '<some secret password>';
 mysql> FLUSH PRIVILEGES;
 mysql> quit
-# test logging in as the root user with the above password
+# test logging in as the root user with the above password.
+# The system will prompt you to input the password, and you should be able to login with the above password you set.
+# Quit MySQL once you've logged in.
 mysql -u root -p
 ```